pow-auth/pow/guides/custom_session_and_registration.md

 ## Introduction

 Pow let you add an easy way to register and manage sessions for your users.
-However sometimes you need more flexibility.
-For instance you may need to protect the registration process.
-Pow allow you to build those kind of apps.
-In this guide we'll see the extra steps needed to achieve this goal.
-The code exemple can be used as a starter pack.
-This guide was tested on a new phoenix 1.4-rc3 app.
-You'll need postgresql running and you need to make the adjustments to connect the db to the app.
+However, sometimes you need more flexibility.
+For instance, you may need to protect the registration process.
+Pow allows you to build those kinds of apps.
+In this guide, we'll see the extra steps needed to achieve this goal.
+The code examples can be used as a starter pack.
+This guide was tested on a new Phoenix 1.4-rc3 app.
+You'll need PostgreSQL running and you need to make the adjustments to connect the db to the app.

 ## First steps